 When you are a wedding pro, you’re in the business of taking care of others.
-Because, whether you are a wedding planner, DJ, caterer, or florist, or any other type of pro, you’re really doing the same thing—making sure someone else feels calm, confident, and taken care of.
+Because, whether you are a wedding planner, DJ, caterer, or florist, your goal is the same—making sure someone else feels calm, confident and taken care of.
 It’s the reason you can feel emotionally exhausted after a day of client meetings and why it’s hard for you to not take negative client reviews personally after pouring your heart into a wedding.
 And, as often as you put your clients’ needs over your own (admit it, you’ve skipped meals or stayed up late in the name of getting it done), today we thought it important to move taking care of yourself to the top of the list and talk through ways to avoid burnout.
-Why today?
-Because it is World Mental Health Day and we see you powering through everything 2020 has thrown at you.
-Read on to learn more about World Mental Health Day, what burnout is, and how you can decrease your chances of finding yourself there.
+Read on to learn what burnout is and how you can decrease your chances of finding yourself there.

 What is burnout?

-Burnout can happen at any time but it is especially important to talk about it in a year like this.
-2020 has been stressful to the point of excessive, has made us all feel exhausted, irritable, and defeated to varying degrees—not to mention, we’ve all lost some sleep!
+Burnout can happen at any time, so it is an important topic of conversation—no matter the time of year.
 And, while everyone has days (or weeks) where we aren’t thrilled about work and feel stressed out, burnout is something very specific.
 So, what exactly is it?
-According to WHO, burnout is:
+According to the World Health Organization (WHO), burnout is:

 A syndrome conceptualized as resulting from chronic workplace stress that has not been successfully managed.
 It is characterized by three dimensions: feelings of energy depletion or exhaustion; increased mental distance from one’s job, or feelings of negativism or cynicism related to one’s job; and reduced professional efficacy.

 - You identify very strongly with your work